Climate change adaption

 Bare soil is particularly at risk of eroding during floods.
 We can alter land management practices to store more water, and reduce risk of soil erosion, as well as slowing runoff and reducing the risk of severe floods.
 If you have a lawn, consider mowing less frequently, which will also reduce the impact of droughts on the grass.
 Increasing the amount of vegetation or mulch between plants has a similar effect.
 Further information on reducing the effect of flooding is available from the RHS.

 If you are putting in a new shed or garden office, why not consider installing a green roof?
 There’s a guide on how to do it published by Slow the Flow.
 Green roofs can also help provide additional wildlife habitat and manage high temperatures in the structure during heatwaves.
+Please seek professional advice from a structural engineer or roofing contractor first.

 We are used to gales in the UK, but we may see an increase in frequency and intensity of storms.
 Other countries regularly experience much worse conditions than we see here and have produced good guidance on how to prepare: